Boys (2003 film): Hindi track list

 (Released on 15 August 2012 by Pen Music Ltd.)

 Critical reception

 The album was met with positive reviews upon release, but the sales were lagging initially.
 Star Music, the company which had bought the rights of the soundtrack, was able to sell only 60,000 records in the first week.
 However, in the following weeks, sales drastically increased and the soundtrack became the best-selling album of the year.
 Rediff stated, "A R Rahman has helmed the scoring of what is certainly the best of Tamil music this year.
-Take note of Vaali's lyrics for 'Secret of success' and P.A Vijay's 'Dating'."
+Take note of Vaali's lyrics for "Secret of Success" and P. A. Vijay's "Dating".
+Cinesouth wrote "In total, 'Boys' songs have increased the expectations for the movie more like Shankar's all other earlier movies that have rocked the Box Office.
+The album is worth the wait and Shankar-Rahman combination still remains a success.
+'Boys' seems to be a new big bang theory altogether in the hearts of the music lovers".